 To rock this goal, strive for saving 10% to 15% for retirement through your employer-sponsored 401(k).
 If you’re eligible, make sure you contribute enough to get a company match, at least!
 It’s free money and a sweet job perk.
 Also, consider getting extra tax benefits by contributing to a Traditional or Roth IRA.

 If you work for yourself, you might want to check out retirement plans for self-employed people.
 Options like a SEP-IRA can help you save for retirement on a tax-deferred basis, just like employees on company plans.

 Knowledge is power.
-In 2018, commit to educating yourself about money and personal finance.
+Commit to educating yourself about money and personal finance.
 Learn about the many options available to you when it comes to saving for the future.
 Novice savers can become savvy wealth-builders with just a bit of training.

 Consider curling up with a book to start learning more about personal finance; get started with this list of the most important finance books from Business Insider.
 Your future self and nest egg will thank you.

 Still not sure where to start on your financial strategy?
 Consider sitting down with a financial advisor.